oracle/graal/docs/TESTS.md

 additional "free" test cases for a given C/C++ file.
 DragonEgg requires a GCC in the aforementioned versions.

-`mx pulldragonegg` downloads both DragonEgg and Clang 3.2 to the `cache/tools` directory.
-If you want to supply your own binaries you need to set certain environment variables to tell Sulong where to find them:

 - Sulong expects to find Clang 3.2 in `$DRAGONEGG_LLVM/bin`
 - Sulong expects to find GCC 4.5, 4.6 or 4.7 in `$DRAGONEGG_GCC/bin`
 - Sulong expects to find `dragonegg.so` under `$DRAGONEGG` or in `$DRAGONEGG_GCC/lib`